-ABSTRACT: Strategic planning of BIM adoption has become increasingly important, owing to the need to minimise BIM adoption risks, maximise BIM benefits, and ensure successful BIM adoption.
+Abstract: Strategic planning of building information modelling (BIM) adoption has become increasingly important, owing to the need to minimise BIM adoption risks, maximise BIM benefits and ensure successful BIM adoption.
 Our understanding of strategic planning of BIM adoption in a developing country is limited.
 Therefore, this study develops a framework for strategic BIM adoption on construction projects.
 The applicability of the framework was tested by using it to analyse the pattern of BIM adoption on construction projects in South Africa.
-Findings of the study demonstrate interrelationships between project milestones and deadlines, the extent of use of BIM software platforms used for the BIM-based construction projects (BBCPs), and the extent of collaboration on the BBCPs.
-The findings also confirm interrelationships between the regulatory system, the extent of use of BIM software platforms, the extent of collaboration, and the extent of integration on the BBCPs.
-This research has shown that the strategic planning of BIM adoption enables the proper management of BIM tools and processes.
+The findings of the study demonstrate interrelationships between project milestones and deadlines, the extent of use of BIM software platforms used for the BIM-based construction projects (BBCPs) and the extent of collaboration on the BBCPs.
+The findings also confirm interrelationships between the regulatory system, the extent of use of BIM software platforms, the extent of collaboration and the extent of integration on the BBCPs.
+This research has shown that the strategic planning of BIM adoption and processes.
 The research has also provided practical guidelines for strategic planning of BIM adoption in developing countries.

-Keywords: BIM; BIM adoption; strategic planning; BIM adoption framework; BIM execution plan
+Keywords: BIM, BIM adoption, Strategic planning, BIM adoption framework, BIM execution plan

-1. INTRODUCTION
+INTRODUCTION

-BIM adoption is an act undertaken by construction organisations or professionals, to take up or follow the provisions and guidelines of BIM in the planning, execution, management, and operation of construction projects (Olugboyega and Windapo, 2019).
-In the light of this definition, the terms 'BIM adoption' or 'BIM adoption on projects' refer to the application of BIM tools, principles, and processes on construction projects throughout the project lifecycles.
-Zhao et al., (2018), Chien et al., (2014), Okakpu et al., (2020), Sun et al., (2015), Qiang (2012), and Hammad et al., (2012) made it known that BIM adoption poses personnel, management, technical, legal, and financial risks to the project, project participants, project owners, and project objectives.
-These risks cannot be eliminated, and if not properly managed, they may frustrate the success of BIM adoption and discourage its future adoption on construction projects (Khoshfetrat et al., 2020; Olugboyega and Windapo, 2019).
-A BIM execution plan (BEP) is useful for mitigating the risks that are associated with BIM adoption (Lin et al., 2016; Olugboyega and Windapo, 2019).
+Building information modelling (BIM) adoption is an act undertaken by construction organisations or professionals, to take up or follow the provisions and guidelines of BIM in the planning, execution, management and operation of construction projects (Olugboyega and Windapo, 2019).
+In light of this definition, the terms "BIM adoption" or "BIM adoption on projects" refers to the application of BIM tools, principles and processes on construction projects throughout the project lifecycles.
+Zhao, Wu and Wang (2018), Chien, Wu and Huang (2014), Okakpu et al. (2020), Sun, Man and Wang (2015), Qiang (2012) and Hammad, Rishi and Yahaya (2012) made it known that BIM adoption poses personnel, management, technical, legal and financial risks to the project, project participants, project owners and project objectives.
+These risks cannot be eliminated and if not properly managed, they may frustrate the success of BIM adoption and discourage its future adoption on construction projects (Khoshfetrat et al., 2020; Olugboyega and Windapo, 2019).